dacaiguoguogmail/fixPods/README.md

 # fixPods
-fix some bug in cocoapods
+fix some bug in cocoapods.
+like:

 1.fix cocoapods podfile.lock strange quotation marks
 ```